Quest shake evaluation

 Whey Protein Isolate: Quick absorbing protein extracted from the cheese making process.
 It has all the amino acids, and it’s around 90% protein by weight.
 Usually, Whey Isolate is mixed with Concentrate in order to provide both fast and low acting protein.

 Micellar Casein: Dairy protein extracts which are found in around 80% of the protein content in milk.
 It promotes a clot in the stomach, and it allows for a slow-acting amino acid source.
-This form of
+This form of protein is considered a generic ingredient since it doesn’t reveal exactly what kind of protein is provided.

 There’s less than one gram of fiber, this means any and all appetite suppression has to be left to the protein.
 Also, the quality of fiber comes only from thickeners which are often inside processed foods.
 This reduces the overall quality since it’s a cheap source that may potentially cause side effects.